josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🗝️_Politics_Memory_Work/🪬_Beyond_Zionism/🕯️_kabbalah_interlock_strength.md

 ---

 ## 🏮 Footer
-*Kabbalah Interlock Strength* is a living node of the Polaris Protocol.
+*🕯️ Kabbalah Interlock Strength* is a living node of the Polaris Protocol.

-_Last updated: 2025-11-22_
+_Last updated: 2025-12-11_